labelle/evo-code-block/README.md

 * Add the reference to the javascript file and set it's pathway.

+* **Important** note on formatting

+    Because we are grabbing html right from the file the code being shown does need some formatting considerations.
+Specifically, **if the code is indented in the file then the indentation will be applied when showing in the box as well**.
+In order to have the code tight to the left side of the codeblock the code itself will need to remain unindented in the file.

 ####Example

 The main focus is on the identifier/target pairing.
 The identifier marks the section and then that code will get placed in the matching target.